Velti: History

 Beginning in 2007, Velti entered into a series of joint ventures and partnerships with the Interpublic Group to create Ansible, a mobile marketing joint venture.

 In 2008, Velti opened a new office in Beijing and made an investment in CASEE.
 In India, Velti partnered with HT Media Limited, India's second-largest media group, on a mobile marketing joint venture called HT Mobile Solutions.
 2008 also saw the opening of a new Velti office in Moscow.

 In 2009, Velti announced the acquisition of Ad Infuse, a provider of personalized mobile advertising in the U.S. increasing the company's headcount to more than 400, including more than 200 technology staff.

 In 2010, the company announced the acquisition of Mobclix,.
 A second 2010 acquisition added Media Cannon, a developer of mobile advertising tools and technology.
 By the end of 2010, Velti had grown to more than 500 employees in 30 countries.

-In January, 2011, Velti completed an initial public offering of 12 million common stock shares on NASDAQ under the trading symbol VELT.
+In January 2011, Velti completed an initial public offering of 12 million common stock shares on NASDAQ under the trading symbol VELT.
 The IPO raised approximately $150 million, according to ROAMdata (Boston-based subsidiary of Ingenico).
 In September 2011, Velti acquired Air2Web Inc a mobile customer relationship management technology company based in Atlanta for $19 million.

-Velti demonstrated a dramatic revenue growth following its London and NASDAQ listings.
-Its revenues grew from $90m in 2009 to $116m in 2010 to $189m in 2011 to $270m in 2012.
+After the company's London and NASDAQ listings, its revenues grew from $90m in 2009 to $116m in 2010 to $189m in 2011 to $270m in 2012.